tytydraco/yessleep/out/What_happened_to_you.md

 I checked the rose bushes that surround the fence in my garden, Nothing was there.

 As I was about to go back into my house I heard the rustling again, this time it was closer to me.
-I stopped moving, a force started gripping at my arms, I grew weak, the everything went dark.
+I stopped moving, a force started gripping at my arms, I grew weak, then everything went dark.

 I woke up in a room, It was too bright to see anything.
 I think it's a white room.
 I can just about make out a silhouette of a woman, I think she has long brunette hair.
 She's wearing a psychiatrist uniform.
 I'm not crazy.
 I don't have mental health issues.
 What is going on?